 India is the largest producer, contributing over 70% to global chickpea output (FAO, 2023).
 Chickpea fits well into cereal-based crop rotations, particularly after wheat or rice, and has relatively low input requirements, making it suitable for sustainable and dryland agriculture.
 Recent studies emphasize chickpea’s potential under changing climatic scenarios due to its moderate drought tolerance and soil-enriching characteristics (Agarwal et al., 2024; ICAR-IIPR, 2023).
 Chickpea (Cicer arietinum L.) is one of the most significant pulse crops globally, contributing to food security, nutritional balance, and soil fertility in dryland agriculture.
 In 2022, chickpea was cultivated over an estimated 14.8 million hectares worldwide, with total production reaching approximately 18.0 million tonnes and an average productivity of 1,221 kg/ha.
 Countries such as Jordan, China, and Sudan significantly outperformed global productivity averages, recording yields of 11,878 kg/ha, 5,576 kg/ha, and 4,047 kg/ha, respectively.
 India maintained its global leadership in chickpea cultivation in 2022, accounting for nearly 73% of the global area (10.47 million hectares) and around 75% of total global production (13.54 million tonnes).
 However, its average productivity stood at only 1,261 kg/ha, far below many leading producers.
 The existing yield gap highlights challenges such as limited irrigation coverage, low adoption of high-yielding varieties, and frequent pest infestations.
 Nonetheless, chickpea remains central to India’s rabi cropping system, particularly in semi-arid and rain-dependent zones.

 Within India, Madhya Pradesh stands as the leading chickpea-producing state, recording an area of 3.55 million hectares and a production of 4.56 million tonnes during 2022–23, with an average productivity of 1,285 kg/ha—slightly above the national average.
 The state’s dominance is attributed to its favorable agro-climatic conditions, especially in the Vindhyan Plateau and Central Narmada Valley.
 However, challenges such as erratic rainfall, declining soil fertility, and inadequate access to quality inputs continue to hinder productivity growth.
 The districts with the highest chickpea output are Chhindwara, Rajgarh, and Ujjain, while key producing regions include the eastern Malwa plateau, Bundelkhand plateau, and the upper-central Narmada valley.
 At the national level, chickpea is a major rabi pulse crop, occupying about 30% of the total pulse area and contributing 38% of the annual pulse production.
-In Madhya Pradesh, chickpea is considered the most economically significant pulse crop due to its dominance in terms of both area and market value.Present study is important for assessing inter-zonal disparities in Chick pea across Madhya Pradesh.
+In Madhya Pradesh, chickpea is considered the most economically significant pulse crop due to its dominance in terms of both area and market value.
+The present study is important for assessing inter-zonal disparities in chickpea across Madhya Pradesh.
 The ecological and policy diversity of the state presents a valuable opportunity to analyze absolute and relative changes in area, production, and productivity, and to determine the impact of public schemes on sustainable growth.
 This study will be undertaken with the following objectives.

 Objectives

-To examine the agro climatic zone wise absolute and relative change in area, production, productivity of chick pea in Madhya Pradesh.
+To examine the agro climatic zone wise absolute and relative change in area, production, productivity of chickpea in Madhya Pradesh.

-To examine the extend to variability of area, production and productivity of chick pea in various agro- climatic zone of Madhya Pradesh.
+To examine the extend to variability of area, production and productivity of chickpea in various agro- climatic zone of Madhya Pradesh.

 RESEARCH METHODOLOGY

 The analysis is based on data pertaining to area, production, and productivity of chickpea covering 25-year period from 1998–99 to 2022–23.
 For the purpose of regional analysis, the state of Madhya Pradesh is classified into 11 agro-climatic zones.
-Each of these agro-climatic zones comprises specific districts, and they display considerable variation in chickpea cultivation in terms of area, production and prolductivity.
+Each of these agro-climatic zones comprises specific districts, and they display considerable variation in chickpea cultivation in terms of area, production and productivity.